kylebrackman/GearMate-Mobile/README.md

 ### Tentative Release Timeline
-- Winter-Spring 2025: Exclusive beta testing phase with a select group of users.
+- Spring 2025: Exclusive beta testing phase with a select group of users.

 ### Future Roadmap
 - Enhanced Payment Features: Integration with Stripe for secure transactions.